Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 • Kingman Arizona

-Route 66 runs right through the heart of town, so if your interested in cruising on a piece of historic pavement you can do so right there in Kingman.
-Be sure to have a camera ready for the drive, some of the most incredible desert vistas can be found in and around the city and some phenomenal snapshots can be taken right from your car as you drive through.
+Today, as a result of significant and ongoing relocation from other regions of the U.S., roughly 40,000 residents call this blossoming place home and the city now plays host to a wide range of outdoor activities to keep the migrating baby boomers active, fit, and healthy.
+Everything is here including Hiking, Biking, Golfing, Off Roading, and the list goes on.
+Route 66 runs right through the heart of town, so if your interested in cruising on a piece of certified historic pavement, you can do so while documenting this once in a lifetime event right there in Kingman.
+Be sure to have a camera ready, willing, and active for the drive, some of the most incredible desert vistas can be found in and around the city and some phenomenal snapshots can be framed up right from your vehicle as you drive through town.

 Photo Courtesy of Ken Lund